-Steel and aluminium are materials that we see almost everyday, almost everywhere.
+Steel and aluminium are materials that we see almost every day and almost everywhere.
 Aluminium is the third most abundant element in the world while steel is perhaps the most popular alloy.
-These two materials share similar applications, but how are they different?
-Read on.
+These two materials share similar applications but there are some differences between steel and aluminium as well.

-Steel is an alloy that is formed from a mixture of iron and carbon, although sometimes, other alloying elements are used.
-Although steel has been around as early as 4000 years ago, it was after the 17th century that it became commonly used because of more efficient means of production.
-With the introduction of the Bessemer process, it became a cheap mass-produced material.
-Steel is commonly used in construction, appliances and vehicles.
+Steel is an alloy mainly formed from a mixture of iron and carbon; sometimes, other alloying elements are also used in steel production.
+Although human beings have known steel for around 4000 years, it was after the 17th century that it became commonly used because of more efficient means of production.
+Steel is very useful in construction, manufacture of appliances and vehicles.

 The base metal for steel is iron.
 In its pure form, iron is soft and not useful as a construction material.
 Therefore, when alloying iron in order to produce steel, we add carbon in order to strengthen iron and convert it into steel.
 Adjusting the carbon content is the simplest way to change the mechanical properties of steel.

 Aluminium is a non-ferrous metal that is abundantly present in nature.
 Since it is highly reactive, it usually exists combined with over 270 different minerals, mainly bauxite compound.
 Furthermore, it is the third most abundant element in the earth’s crust.

 Due to its resistance to corrosives and its low density, aluminium alloys are vital in the aerospace industry and are useful in transportation and building.
 Moreover, because of its reactive nature, aluminium is also used as a catalyst or an additive in explosives.
 A more common use of aluminium and one we see almost every day is packaging.